 Do a four-finger pinch out to come out of the launchpad, there’s no point staying there, use spotlight instead.

 I’m going to help you save 2 years of your time so that you go on a vacation.
 How?

 By introducing you to the Spotlight.

-As much of mac I’ve used and heard from people, there’s barely anyone who uses Siri or launchpad to search anything on the web or on their mac respectively.
+As much of the mac I’ve used and heard from people, there’s barely anyone who uses Siri or launchpad to search anything on the web or on their mac respectively.

 Simply press Command+space to launch the spotlight.

-You can search for the meaning of words, files & folders on your mac & search web right from the spotlight.
+You can search for the meaning of words, files & folders on your mac & search the web right from the spotlight.

 Here’s the best of all, you can launch applications without launching the launchpad.
 How cool is that?

-I think guys at apple have spent the Siri’s budget on the spotlight, it’s that awesome.
+I think guys at apple have spent Siri’s budget on the spotlight, it’s that awesome.
 One of the reasons why is the fact that, it draws over any app and lets you get things done.